What is DDMRP? A guide to demand-driven MRP

 DDMRP works with and within traditional MRP, replacing the MRP “push” replenishment process with a visually oriented “pull” demand-driven methodology for strategically important parts.
 MRP continues to handle its planning processes and the replenishment of non-strategic parts.
 DDMRP is available to handle changes to demand and is an optional add-on from ERP vendors.

-Make to order (MTO) is a sales and manufacturing strategy where customers can customize the product to their specifications during the sales process.
+Make to order (MTO) is a sales and manufacturing strategy where customers can customise the product to their specifications during the sales process.
 Examples include custom kitchen cabinetry or a luxury custom vehicle.
 Production of the final product only starts after the customer sales order has been received.
 Because of that, MTO manufacturers cannot rely on forecasts.
-Since MTO products are all customized, the lead time to deliver is longer compared to products that are prebuilt and shipped from stock.
+Since MTO products are all customised, the lead time to deliver is longer compared to products that are prebuilt and shipped from stock.
 Tools such as DDMRP and advanced planning systems (APS) are useful because they react to volatile demand and help deliver product quicker.

 SAP Insights Newsletter

 Gain key insights by subscribing to our newsletter.